 Luke is the President of ESELA – The Legal Network for Social Impact.
 Luke is a Partner at Bates Wells, a leading English law firm in the fields of charity, social enterprise and social impact investing.

 As well as advising on the full range of activities carried out by charities and social enterprises, areas of focus include designing innovative legal and constitutional structures and acting for a wide variety of clients with an impact oriented business model or who are making or managing impact investments.

 Luke has worked on many of the most significant developments in the growing impact investing market.
 He has been involved, through his work for the European Commission and the UK Government and through various sector initiatives, in helping to shape policy and practice in areas as diverse as community interest company regulation, social investment tax relief and the impact investing powers of charities.

-Marleen is founding partner at Curia, where she heads the team social enterprise.
-Curia is one of the very few law firms in Belgium specializing in a full service to social enterprises.
+Marleen is founding partner at the only law firms in Belgium specializing in a full service to social enterprises, international associations and impact projects: impact lawyers/advocaten/avocats.

-Marleen combines both an academic appointment (as professor KU Leuven-campus Brussels where she teaches a specific course on associations and foundations) and a practice as a lawyer at Curia.
+Marleen combines both an academic appointment (as professor KU Leuven-campus Brussels where she teaches a specific course on associations and foundations) and a practice as a lawyer.

 Marleen focuses mainly on advising not-for-profit organisations such as (international) associations, foundations, social purpose companies as well as cooperative companies, active in all types of (inter)national activities from healthcare, education, professional federations, to social economy initiatives, CSIs, NGOs and alike.